wbosley/Scheduler/README.md

 NOTE: PLEASE DO NOT PRESS THE "Schedule break(s)" BUTTON.
 This is a button for testing, and will refresh your page and reset anything you have inputted into the website.
 The breaks you have submitted by pressing "create break" will be scheduled in automatically upon pressing "schedule tasks".

+Many apologies for the rough UI.
+Less focus was taken on the visuals of the scheduler during development because we were determined to make this application as feature rich as possible within the time available.